kamrowsky/kamrowsky/README.md

-When I am not working on my projects you can definitely find me stretching on a yoga mat 🧘🏻‍♂️, trying to rock on ukulele 🎶 or looking into the stars 🌌.
+When I am not working on my projects you can find me stretching on a yoga mat 🧘🏻‍♂️, playing ukulele 🎶 or looking into the stars 🌌.

 📫 I you want to reach me out visit one of my websites
 - [manuko](https://manuko.dev)
 - [kamrowsky](https://kamrowsky.pl)

-⚡ Fun, but also terryfying fact: after watching Free Willy as a kid I am terryfied of orcas for some reason!
+⚡ Random fact: born on Friday 13th 🍀